tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_instance.html.markdown

 * `cluster_id` - (Optional, String, ForceNew) Cluster ID.
 * `delete_protect` - (Optional, Bool) Whether to enable delete protection.
 * `dynamic_vip` - (Optional, Bool) If create dynamic vip CLB instance, `true` or `false`.
+* `eip_address_id` - (Optional, String) The unique ID of the EIP, such as eip-1v2rmbwk, is only applicable to the intranet load balancing binding EIP.
+During the EIP change, there may be a brief network interruption.
 * `internet_bandwidth_max_out` - (Optional, Int) Max bandwidth out, only applicable to open CLB.
 Valid value ranges is [1, 2048].
 Unit is MB.
 * `internet_charge_type` - (Optional, String) Internet charge type, only applicable to open CLB.
 Valid values are `TRAFFIC_POSTPAID_BY_HOUR`, `BANDWIDTH_POSTPAID_BY_HOUR` and `BANDWIDTH_PACKAGE`.
 * `load_balancer_pass_to_target` - (Optional, Bool) Whether the target allow flow come from clb.
 If value is true, only check security group of clb, or check both clb and backend instance security group.